Maria Bagnesi

-The confirmation of the late Bagnesi's longstanding local 'cultus' (or popular devotion) allowed for Pope Pius VII to approve her beatification in 1804.

 Life

-Maria Bagnesi was born in Florence on 15 August 1514 - the Feast of the Assumption - to Carlo Bagnesi and Alessandra Orlandini.
+Maria Bagnesi was born in Florence on 15 August 1514, the Feast of the Assumption, to Carlo Bagnesi and Alessandra Orlandini.
 Bagnesi was a neglected child and her mother often left her in the care of others which included one of Bagnesi's sisters who was a nun from the Order of Preachers so she spent most of her childhood in her sister's convent.
 Four of her sisters would end up in the religious life.

 Her father organized a marriage for her when she turned seventeen and she fainted in horror upon learning this.
 The thought made Bagnesi so ill she could not walk and was thus confined to her bed.
-Her father turned to con men and charlatans - for he could be manipulated with ease - and put his daughter through over three decades of non-stop "treatment".
-Being bedridden meant that she could not follow her sisters into the religious life but she nevertheless became a member of the Third Order of Saint Dominic in 1544 and made her profession in 1545; she made her profession into the hands of and received the habit from Vittorio di Mattheo who allowed for this to take place in Bagnesi's room.
+Her father turned to con men and charlatans – for he could be manipulated with ease — and put his daughter through over three decades of non-stop "treatment".
+Being bedridden meant that she could not follow her sisters into the religious life but she nevertheless became a member of the Third Order of Saint Dominic in 1544 and made her profession in 1545; she made her vows into the hands of and received the habit from Vittorio di Mattheo who allowed for this to take place in Bagnesi's room.
 After she professed she found that she could get out of her bed for brief periods of time.
 The combination of asthma and these quack treatments immobilized her just as she began to heal and she started to have visions and converse with angels and demons alike.
-Neighbors began to believe she was under demonic possession and summoned a local priest - who became her spiritual advisor who assured the locals she was not possessed or in need of an exorcism.
+Neighbors began to believe she was under demonic possession and summoned a local priest who became her spiritual director.
+He assured the locals Bagnesi was not possessed or in need of an exorcism.
 People also claimed to have seen her levitate.
 She was also granted the special privilege of having Mass celebrated in her room at times.